A drawing in ballpoint pen of an Indian girl wearing a sari with her head covered by draped fabric.

 Online Platforms: Behance, ArtStation, Instagram, LinkedIn.

 And there we have it.
-Please let me know if you thought this was useful and if you have any recommendations to share in the comments below!
+I hope this was useful!
 I’ll probably keep updating this post as I progress through this curriculum and add more notes.
 Have a great day and SLAY always. 🙂